 |SAT.
 4/12: BEN RIVERS’ TWO YEARS AT SEA +

-Here in Person from London, Ben Rivers has newly awoken the world to the ever-fresh possibilities of a hand-held Bolex.
+Based in London, UK, Ben Rivers has newly awoken the world to the ever-fresh possibilities of a hand-held Bolex.
 Against all the odds, his humble, largely wordless 16mm b/w rolls were cut together, blown up to 35mm, and screened to enthusiastic audiences in theaters across the U.K. This careful, attentive feature doc is, simply enough, a glimpse into the life of a middle-aged man who lives in the middle of a Scottish forest.
 He is seen in all seasons, surviving frugally, passing the time with strange projects, living the radical dream he had as a younger man.
-Opening are a couple of Rivers' earlier shorts, The Creation As We Saw It and May Tomorrow Shine The Brightest...
+Opening are a couple of Rivers' earlier shorts, Origins of the Species and A World Rattled of Habit.

 |SAT.
 4/19: ERIK DAVIS' RICK GRIFFIN & THE FLYING EYEBALL +